cyberCris/github-profiles/README.md

 ## :arrow_forward: Getting started

-1. Clone this repo using `https://github.com/cybercris/github-profiles.git`
+1. Clone this repo using `https://github.com/cybercris/github-profiles-rn.git`
-2. Move to the appropriate directory: `cd github-profiles`.<br />
+2. Move to the appropriate directory: `cd github-profiles-rn`.<br />
 3. Run `yarn` to install dependencies.<br />
 4. Run `yarn android` to build the app and its libs.<br />
 5. Run `yarn start` to see the example app at your simulator/device.